Dara433/e-commerce-platform/README.md

 - Specifies what base image we want to use from Docker. `node:22-alpine` lightweight official Docker image for Node.js version 22.

-- We set the working directory to `/app`, where Docker's default container's filesystem is located.
+- We set the working directory as to `/app`(also known as the root directory `.`), where the Docker  container's filesystem will be located.

 - The line `COPY package*.json ./` in the Dockerfile instructs Docker to copy any file from the current local directory that matches the pattern `package*.json` - typically `package.json` and `package-lock.json` - into the container’s working directory (/app).